Gardens & Castles of Scotland

 A feast of colour, design and inspiration.

-Staying at the Links Hotel, Montrose our six-day tour includes a variety of gardens.
+Staying at the Links Hotel, Montrose (or similar),our five-day tour will visit a variety of gardens including:

 Glamis Castle, wander at leisure through the extensive grounds, the Italian Garden and the Walled Garden (includes guided tour of castle).

-Pitmuies Garden, noted for its long borders of herbaceous perennials, Delphiniums, Roses and a loch-side walk.
+Pitmuies Garden, noted for its long borders of herbaceous perennials, Delphiniums, Roses and loch-side walk.

 Crathes Castle, famous walled garden, ancient Yew hedges and opportunity for spotting Red Squirrel, Roe Deer, Woodpeckers, Buzzards and Heron along one of the six waymarked trails. (includes entry to castle).

-Carig Dhubh, near Pitlochry, which, despite being on sand and rock achieves splendid Meconopsis, climbing Roses, shrubs and a variety of herbaceous plants.
+Carig Dhubh, near Pitlochry, which, despite being on sand and rock achieves splendid Meconopsis, climbing Roses, shrubs, giant Cardiocrinum and a variety of herbaceous plants.
+The cakes are excellent too.

 The Explorer’s Garden, Pitlochry.
 This unique garden celebrates the fascinating lives of many Scottish Plant Hunters including Archibald Menzies, George Forrest, David Douglas and Robert Fortune.
 An included guided tour of 1.5 hours will highlight their astounding lives and explain why the gardens look as they do today.

-Cambo Gardens, containing naturalist perennial planting, woodland borders, roses, tulips and fruit & vegetables in a contemporary potager.
-An afternoon in Edinburgh with optional (approx. £10) guided walking tour.
+Cambo Gardens, a Walled Garden containing naturalist perennial planting, woodland borders, roses, tulips and fruit & vegetables in a contemporary potager.

 It is essential you have your own comprehensive insurance.